 Thoughtful packaging: We looked for zero waste sustainable packaging for shampoo.
 This means compostable or refillable, ideally, but also reusable or readily recyclable.
 Recyclable shampoo bottles made of aluminum, for example, can be recycled indefinitely with no loss in quality, unlike plastic which is “down-cycled” to lower grades until it’s no longer recyclable.
 Better still are aluminum reusable shampoo bottles.

-Final Thoughts On Sustainable Shampoo & Conditioner
+Final Thoughts on Plastic-Free & Zero Waste Shampoo & Conditioner

 Joy McConnochie is one of Sustainable Jungle's Co-founders